 MSc Technology and Operations Management

-Within the product life cycle, design is the first step.
+Within the product lifecycle, design is the first step.
 Then comes production and customer's supply.
 The final step includes warranty and product replacement.
 The Master's programme in Technology and Operations Management teaches you how to organize all phases.
 You will learn to ensure high levels of customer satisfaction and cost efficiency.
-You will be trained to gain competitive advantage for companies.
+You will be trained to gain a competitive advantage for companies.

 Newcastle University and the University of Groningen also offer a double degree programme in Operations Management.
 You will start the first semester in Newcastle.
 The entire programme is compulsory and takes 16 months.
 You will receive a Master's degree from both universities.